alemar11/ios-watchos-tvos-macos-resources/README.md

 * [SwiftyPickerPopover](https://github.com/hsylife/SwiftyPickerPopover) - Popover with Picker by Swift 3/2.3 for iPhone/iPad, iOS9+.
 * [Swift-Prompts](https://github.com/GabrielAlva/Swift-Prompts)
 * [TKSwarmAlert](https://github.com/entotsu/TKSwarmAlert)
+* [Toast-Swift](https://github.com/scalessec/Toast-Swift) - A Swift extension that adds toast notifications to the UIView object class.
+* [TTGSnackbar](https://github.com/zekunyan/TTGSnackbar) - TTGSnackbar shows simple message and action button on the bottom or top of the screen with multi kinds of animation.
 * [UNAlertView](https://github.com/ytakzk/UNAlertView)
 * [VKPopupView](https://github.com/vladislav-k/VKPopupView) - Lightweight and easy to use blurred popup view written in Swift.
 You will find it very similar to your iOS folders at Springboard (Home screen).
 * [Whisper](https://github.com/hyperoslo/Whisper) - Whisper is a component that will make the task of display messages and in-app notifications simple.
+* [Whisper](https://github.com/hyperoslo/Whisper) - Whisper is a component that will make the task of display messages and in-app notifications simple.
+It has three different views inside.
+* [Xia](https://github.com/iTofu/Xia) - Naughty flexible alert view above the navigation bar.
+* [ZKNavigationController](https://github.com/ZacharyKhan/ZKNavigationController) - iOS Navigation Controller Alert.

 ## Animation